mobssie/mobssie.github.com/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am Front developer.
+Currently doing more in JavaScript, focused in React and Vue.

-email: agus[at]python.web.id
+email: mobssie.jung@gmail.com